 - prevent owners, managers and tenants from knowing the specific units to be inspected prior to the day of the inspection.

 Allocating agencies are required to conduct physical inspections and file reviews of a minimum number of LIHTC units when a property is placed in service and not less than once every three years thereafter through the initial fifteen-year tax credit period.
 Prior to these changes, the minimum number of units to be inspected was the lesser of 20% of the number of project units or the number specified in the Reference Chart column:

 With the new regulations, the new minimum is the number specified in the Reference Chart column above.
 For the average LIHTC property, which is 44 units, this results in a nearly 100% increase in the inspection and file review burden for an allocating agency property inspection.
 Agencies throughout the country are substantially increasing the up-front fees they charge owners/managers for their required compliance monitoring duties.
 For example, North Carolina will now charge an up-front monitoring fee of $52,800 for a 44-unit property, versus $39,600 pre-reg-change.

 In addition, the new regulations reduce the pre-inspection notice period from 30 to 15 days.
 This, on top of the fact that owners, managers and tenants will not know which units are to be inspected until the day of the inspection, places a potential unreasonable burden on said owners, managers and tenants.
 The IRS states that shorter pre-notice windows will ensure that the allocating agencies are getting a realistic view of the units and files inspected.
 The difficulties imposed may result in compliance shortfalls.

-David Risdon is a Senior Managing Director within Cushman & Wakefield’s Special Opportunities Group, which specializes in assisting banks with regulatory compliance monitoring, data validation, data migration and loan portfolio due diligence.
+David Risdon is a Senior Managing Director within Cushman & Wakefield’s Banking & Regulatory Solutions, which specializes in assisting banks with regulatory compliance monitoring, data validation, data migration and loan portfolio due diligence.